Immunity from prosecution (international law): Functional immunity

 The principle of depriving immunity for international crimes was developed further in the jurisprudence of the International Criminal Tribunal for the Former Yugoslavia, particularly in the Karadzic, Milosevic, and Furundzija cases (but care should be taken when considering ICTY jurisprudence due to its ad-hoc nature).
 This was also the agreed position as between the parties in their pleadings in the International Court of Justice case concerning the arrest warrant of 11 April 2000 (Democratic Republic of the Congo v.
 Belgium).

-In 2004 the Appeals Chamber of the Special Court for Sierra Leone held that indicted Liberian president Charles Taylor could not invoke his head of state immunity to resist the charges against him, even though he was an incumbent head of state at the time of his indictment.
-However, this reasoning was based on the construction of the court's constituent statute, that dealt with the matter of indicting state officials.
-In any case, Taylor had ceased to be an incumbent head of state by the time of the court's decision so the arresting authorities would have been free to issue a fresh warrant had the initial warrant been overturned.
+In 2004, the Appeals Chamber of the Special Court for Sierra Leone held that indicted Liberian president Charles Taylor could not invoke his head of state immunity to resist the charges against him, even though he was an incumbent head of state at the time of his indictment.
+However, this reasoning was based on the construction of the court's constituent statute, which addressed the issue of indicting state officials.
+In any case, Taylor had ceased to be an incumbent head of state by the time of the court's decision, so the arresting authorities would have been free to issue a fresh warrant had the initial warrant been overturned.
 Nevertheless, this decision may signal a changing direction in international law on this issue.

-It is worth noting that the decisions of the Spanish and UK courts in relation to Pinochet were based directly on existing domestic law, which had been enacted to embody the obligations of the treaty.
-Although a state party to the treaty, Chile itself had not enacted such laws, which define the specified international crimes as crimes falling within the domestic criminal code and making them subject to universal jurisdiction, and thus Chile could only prosecute on the basis of its existing criminal code – murder, abduction, assault etc., but not genocide or torture.
+The decisions of the Spanish and UK courts regarding Pinochet were based directly on existing domestic law, which had been enacted to embody the obligations of the treaty.
+Although a state party to the treaty, Chile itself had not enacted such laws, which define the specified international crimes as crimes falling within the domestic criminal code and making them subject to universal jurisdiction, and thus Chile could only prosecute based on its existing criminal code – murder, abduction, assault, etc., but not genocide or torture.

-The reasons commonly given for why this immunity is not available as a defence to international crimes is straight forward:
+The reasons commonly given for why this immunity is not available as a defence to international crimes are straightforward: